Search this site

 "Then, perhaps, you might consider providing me with unemployment benefits," I said.

 "Why should I do that?" he shot back scornfully.

-This man was not keen on providing me with a job nor with unemployment benefits and yet he wanted me to leave my present job.
+This man was neither keen on providing me with a job nor was he inclined to offer me unemployment benefits, but he wanted me to quit my present job.
 Not a good proposition, I said to myself.
-Needless to say I did not heed his advice.
+Needless to say, I did not heed his advice.